-Total assessed values for the 2021 revalue have increased by +15.70%, reflecting the healthy Tech/Flex market in King County and improved income fundamentals.
+Total assessed values for the 2022 revalue have increased by +10.67% reflecting the healthy Tech/Flex market in King County and improved income fundamentals.

-The values recommended in this report reflect current High-Tech/Flex market parameters and improve uniformity and equity; therefore, it is recommended to post the values for the 2021 Assessment Year.
+The values recommended in this report reflect current High-Tech/Flex market parameters and improve uniformity and equity; therefore, it is recommended that the values should be posted for the 2022 Assessment Year.